skalinets/skalinets.github.io/_posts/2018-12-20-starting-linkerd-with-wsl.md

 ---
-title: Running Linkerd Dashboard from Windows System for Linux
+title: Starting Linkerd Dashboard from Windows System for Linux
 ---

 Linkerd is the first and probably the most famous service mash framework.
 It adds transparent proxies